oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

   - It extend the amount of regions to be considered, allowing also for Northern/Southern Hemisphere, Equatorial and South/North Pole regions.
   - It includes more climate models, that now ranges between 10 to 15 according to the variable.

-Properties of the climatology - as which interpolation method and which CMIP6 models has been used - can be inspected looking at ``ecmean/climatology/EC24/pi_climatology_EC24.yml`` file.
+Properties of the climatology - such as which interpolation method and which CMIP6 models have been used - can be inspected by looking at the ``ecmean/climatology/EC24/pi_climatology_EC24.yml`` file.

 .. include:: tables/climatology_EC24.rst